15 Foods Dentists Never Eat—and You Shouldn’t Either

 If you’re heard hot lemon water makes a great coffee replacement for your morning drink, think twice before imbibing because dentists say it’s bad news for your enamel.
 “Tooth wear is caused by the acidity of the lemon which erodes the enamel of the teeth,” Raha Sepehrara, DDS, explained to Metro UK.
 “Repetitive and frequent exposure to acidic drinks or foods can dissolve the enamel of the teeth, exposing the inner layer of the teeth called dentine, which is yellower than enamel and also very sensitive.”

-Patryk Kosmider/Shutterstock "Energy drinks are super acidic, and they have low pH and high sugar content.
-I've seen a rise in amounts of decay among college students who consume this in excess to stay up all night, whether studying or partying," shares Dr. Marashi.
-"It coats all the teeth and therefore affects all of them equally.
-You'll end up with a mouth full of cavities!"
-Try these essential oils for energy instead if you're hitting a late afternoon slump.
+“Energy drinks are super acidic, and they have low pH and high sugar content.
+I’ve seen a rise in amounts of decay among college students who consume this in excess to stay up all night, whether studying or partying,” shares Dr. Marashi.
+“It coats all the teeth and therefore affects all of them equally.
+You’ll end up with a mouth full of cavities!”

-They may be everyone's favorite movie snack, but they're far from healthy.
-"Raisinets are the devil!" says Dr. Marashi.
-"It's surprising, but chocolate alone is less harmful than raisins.
+They may be everyone’s favorite movie snack, but they’re far from healthy.
+“Raisinets are the devil!” says Dr. Marashi.
+“It’s surprising, but chocolate alone is less harmful than raisins.
 The sugar content is higher and the sticky aspect of raisins get stuck in the groves of your teeth.
-The chocolate is just kerosene for the fire!"
-Find out all the healthy candy swaps you should make today.
+The chocolate is just kerosene for the fire!”
+Here are 7 signs of disease your teeth can reveal.

 “Athletic drinks were created to re-hydrate athletes and replenish lost nutrients and electrolytes,” says Krysta Manning, DMD, MBA, and owner of Solstice Dental & Aesthetics in Louisville, Kentucky.
 “However, these health benefits often come with a heavy dose of sugars.
 Liquid sugars are notorious for causing cavities in hard to reach places and are even more detrimental when introduced into a dry oral environment.”
 Unless you’re a high-performance athlete, re-hydrate with plain old water.